 I joined Pride in 2016.
 At the time the viewpoint of organizers was that this hermetic lockdown was unnecessary.
 It segregates the march from the city and defies the whole purpose of visibility.

-We started trying to convince the police that it was unnecessary and that it doesn't provide true protection.
+People take part at the lesbian, gay, bisexual and transgender (LGBT) Pride Parade in Budapest, Hungary on 8 July 2017.
+Photo by Ferenc Isza/AFP via Getty Images We started trying to convince the police that it was unnecessary and that it doesn't provide true protection.
 But the police told us they were given political instructions to do this, to try to segregate the march from citizens.

-By 2017, more than 22,000 people, including representatives from 36 embassies, attended the annual march.
-That year, in an act of civil disobedience, organizers informed police that they would not use the fenced-in route, and insisted on an alternative route.
-Radványi said, "So the police didn't have time to move the fences and had to do what we wanted -
+By 2017, more than 22,000 people, including representatives from 36 embassies, attended the annual march.165 That year, in an act of civil disobedience, organizers informed police that they would not use the fenced-in route, and insisted on an alternative route.
+Radványi said, "So the police didn't have time to move the fences and had to do what we wanted - to protect the match with live force.
+And it happened because they were forced to do it."
+In 2018, activists again demand the right to march with police protection, but without being fenced in: